 Making the Other Side

-Finally, flip your work around one more time and slip stitch into the very first stitch of the leaf to join the two sides.
-Finish off and weave in your ends.
+Chain one, now flip your work around again, and slip stitch into the first stitch of the leaf to join the two sides together.